WAVES & LINES

 Waves and Lines is a 50-minute multimedia song cycle for soprano, electronics and chamber ensemble, adapted from Eliza Griswold's book, I Am the Beggar of the World: Landays from contemporary Afghanistan.

-It will be performed at the Kennedy Center on September 11, 2019.
+It was most recently performed at the Kennedy Center on September 11, 2019.

 Waves and Lines is based on a collection of Afghan women’s folk poems called landays.
 These poems are passed down secretly as a sung oral tradition and were collected and translated by Eliza Griswold in the book I Am the Beggar of the World: Landays from contemporary Afghanistan.